Travel tips from the U.S. Transportation Security Administration

 - Like LAGs handling (liquids, aerosols and gels), a cigarette lighter that does not contain unabsorbed liquid fuel must be also carried in a clear, re-sealable plastic bag at the security checkpoints.

-- Self-Heating Meals (The container with Self-Heating agent) are not allowed to bring as carry-on items or in checked baggage because they contain Potassium Oxide substance.
+- Self-Heating Meals (The container with Self-Heating agent) are not allowed to bring as carry-on items or in checked baggage because they contain Calcium Oxide substance.